mozilla/pontoon/specs/0103-milestones.md

 *TBD*: Should we show the latest PIT if there's no upcoming one?
 Should we do that only for some amount of time?

-*TBD*: Can there be both a Deadline and a Timeline for a project?
+*TBD*: Can there be both a Deadline and Milestones for a project?

 # Data Models

 ## Point in Time

-The basic model for Timelines is a Point in Time.
+The basic model for Milestones is a Point in Time.

 | Key | Type |
 | -- | -- |